Alex-C96/Alex-C96/README.md

 - 👋 Hi, I’m @Alex-C96
 - 👀 I’m interested in Penetration Testing and Red Teaming
 - 🌱 I’m currently learning Ethical Hacking and Cybersecurity
-- 💞️ I’m an Software Engineer with Walmart
+- 💞️ I’m a Software Engineer at Walmart
 - 📫 How to reach me : DM me!

 <!---